susanBuck/cmder/README.md

 __Reason for changing:__
-Just to create more consistency with the command prompts in Mac/Unix.
+Create more consistency with the command prompts in Mac/Unix.
 This way when the students see `$` in notes, they know it's a command.